By: Puranjay Singh Last updated: 20 September 2017

 A lead is a person or company that has some level of interest in your product or service

-A lead magnet is content that is valued enough by people to provide their contact information in exchange for access.
+In marketing terms, a lead magnet is content that is valued enough by people to provide their contact information in exchange for access.
 For example, eBooks and case studies make great lead magnets.

 Lead nurturing is the process of providing content that is relevant to a potential customer at each step along their purchase journey.